LiuElvin/STAT_302_Final_Project/README.md

   - If the points fall in the three-dimensional region beneath the density, then keep them

   - Use the $(x, y)$ coordinates of the accepted points as our sample

-3. We will randomly generate $n$ nodes for an ad hoc network according to some pre-specified node density (generally determined by the geographical information).

-4. Find the smallest $R_c$ such that the nodes are connected through paths in the network.
+2. Find the smallest $R_c$ such that the nodes are connected through paths in the network

-5. Repeat several times for each $n$.
+3. Repeat several times for each $n$

-6. Study the distribution of $R_c$.
+4. Study the distribution of $R_c$

-A more detailed specification is provided in the pdf file below:

 ---